IMMM-SFA/diyepw/paper/paper.md

 auto-generated weather files in building performance simulations to represent the actual observed weather conditions in the location(s) of interest, based on meteorological observations obtained from the National Oceanic and Atmospheric Administration's Integrated Surface Database [@NOAA_ISD; @isd_BAMS].
-Because observed weather data are not available for every meteorological variable specified in the EPW format [@EPWdd], `diyepw` starts with a widely-used set of typical meteorological year (TMY) files [@eplus-weather-data], using them as the template to generate new EPW files by substituting in the observed values of selected meteorological variables that are known to affect building energy performance.
+Because observed weather data are not available for every meteorological variable specified in the EPW format [@EPWdd], `diyepw` starts with a widely-used set of typical meteorological year (TMY) files [@eplus-weather-data], using them as the template to generate new EPW files by substituting in the observed values of selected meteorological variables that are known to affect building energy performance (see [Using DIYEPW to generate AMY EPW files](https://diyepw.readthedocs.io/en/latest/README.html#using-diyepw-to-generate-amy-epw-files) for details).
 Its output is a weather file or group of weather files that conforms to the data standards associated with the EPW format so they can be used with any building performance simulation software employing EnergyPlus [@EnergyPlus] as its simulation engine.

 `diyepw` is available here as a Python package [@github_diyepw], and as a set of scripts in a separate repository [@github_diyepw-scripts].
 It can be called directly as a package to incorporate EPW file generation into a custom script, or used as a command-line tool, and is customizable according to the modeler's